Xiaoxue-xx/ChainLM/README.md

 ## CoT Debating

-Based on the MagicLM, we propose step-level CoT debating strategy.
+Based on the MagicLM, we propose Step-level CoT Debating strategy.
 To evaluate with CoT debating:

 ```
 cd debate